 I wore my straw hat to keep the sun off my head.
-I had the bag Charlotte gave me when I went to Sweden.
-Michael had his suitcase.
+I had the bag Charlotte bought me when I went to Sweden.
+Michael had a suitcase.
 We watched TV before going to sleep.

 Michael lounged by the pool while I went to the Atomic Testing Museum.
 We checked out the Palms because it had a Playboy club.
 We ate at the Outback, and I had "shrimp on the barbie."
 We went to Fremont Street downtown.

 Our last night in Vegas, we saw Jubilee!
 I saved it for the finale!